 Submitting Exams to the CTLE

-It is the responsibility of the student to initiate the process to receive testing accommodations by completing the student section of the Online Testing Accommodation Form.
+It is the responsibility of the student to initiate the process to receive testing accommodations by completing the exam booking section on the Accommodate platform.
 Each faculty member will receive an e-mail with a link to follow requesting verification of the information submitted by the student.
 Faculty members also need to complete the testing instructions portion of the form.
 The information is then submitted electronically to the CTLE staff.
 The CTLE requests that faculty members send exams 24 hours prior to the time of administration.

 - Student Services